Tap…tap…tap

 That familiar ambiance from a lifetime ago.

-For a split second she could almost see her younger self sprinting through a similar place, learning about the world one mistake at a time.
+For a split second, she could almost see her younger self sprinting through a place like this, learning about the world one mistake at a time.

-She shook her head lightly to scatter the memory.
+She shook her head lightly, scattering the memory.

 "Huh…not bad at all."

 In front of her sat two old brown leather sofas with a table dab in the middle, all three sunk into a shallow depression in the floor.
-A handful of people were lounging there—chatting, drinking or wasting time one way or another.
+A handful of people lounged there—chatting, drinking, or wasting time one way or another.

-To her left stretched a small cafeteria, busy with people chowing down on meals of every size.
-Groups clustered together, some clearly guards assigned to the vessel, others of similar professions looking for fresh regions to wander into.
+To her left stretched a small cafeteria, busy with people tearing through meals of every size.
+Groups clustered together, some clearly guards assigned to the vessel, others from similar lines of work looking for fresh regions to wander into.

-Her feet carried her through all the little pockets inside, her eyes searching for something specific.
+Her feet carried her through all the little pockets tucked inside, her eyes searching for something specific.

 After a few minutes, she finally found it—a man typing away on a laptop, tucked far from everyone else.
-Sierra sat down in front of him, her bottom sinking into the cushioned seat with a soft thud while his slightly pointed ears twitched at her arrival.
+Sienna sat down in front of him, her weight sinking into the cushioned seat with a soft thud while his slightly pointed ears twitched at her arrival.

 "I almost mistook you for an Elfin, heh."

-The man shut his eyes and sighed, the disappointment was written plain across his face.
-Sierra's gaze drifted to his tail that was no thicker than her wrist, colored close to her own tufts but spotted and rough looking.
+The man shut his eyes and sighed, disappointment written plainly across his face.
+Sienna's gaze drifted to his tail, no thicker than her wrist, colored close to her own tufts but rougher and spotted.

-His tone was flat that bordered on exasperated.
-His greenish irises flicked up from the laptop screen, unimpressed at her quip.
+His tone was flat, bordering on exasperated.
+His greenish irises lifted from the laptop screen, utterly unimpressed by her quip.

-The rough tailed man finally looked up from his laptop.
+The rough tailed man properly looked up from his laptop.

 "Alright then—what do you need?"